StefanZander/lecture_notes/smw/skript/marp/03_semantic_search.md

 {.BigSkip}

 ::: centerbox center warning small Bigskip
-When formulating queries in Semantic MediaWiki, always consider the structural semantics of pages (ie., how pages are linked together via properties).
+When formulating queries in Semantic MediaWiki, always consider the **structural semantics** of pages (ie., how pages are linked together via properties).
 :::
 ::::
 :::::

 ::: footnotes
-^1^ Assuming, that the query is placed on the group's page.
+^1^ Assuming, that the query is placed on the group's page; Category conditions are removed from the query for reasons of simplicity and comprehensibility.
 :::